MrSom3body/dotfiles/README.md

 ## 🧪 Try It

 You can also try my configuration in a VM extremely easy if you're running NixOS with this simple command:

 ```bash
 nixos-rebuild build-vm --flake github:MrSom3body/dotfiles#nixos
 ```

+If you want to use my configuration you'll need a few things:

+1. a hardware configuration file (will be created on initial installation under `/etc/nixos/hardware-configuration.nix`)
+2. a directory under `./hosts` (look at `./hosts/blackbox` for an example)

+Move the `hardware-configuration.nix` file to your own host directory.
+After that edit the `default.nix` file and import your hardware configuration and everything else you want.

+Chances are you don't have the same name, so just change it in `./settings.nix`.

+Finally, rebuild the configuration, and you're done :)

 ## 📦 Packages